Student Success & Support Program

 - Possess an Associate, Baccalaureate, or other college degrees.

-- Provide a counselor with a high school transcript for multiple measure assessment.
+- Provide a counselor with a high school or other college transcript for multiple measure placement.

 - This may be used for placement purposes in lieu of the corresponding assessment test(s).